 Developmental Screening Initiative

-The goal of Louisiana’s Developmental Screening initiative housed within Children’s Special Health Services is to improve early detection of developmental delays and disabilities in children from birth to 5 years of age by promoting the use of parent-report screening tools in pediatric primary care.
+The Louisiana Developmental Screening Initiative seeks to improve early detection of developmental delays and disabilities in children by promoting universal developmental screening in pediatric primary care for children ages 0-5 by promoting the use of screening tools in pediatric primary care.
 The Louisiana Developmental Screening Guidelines (LDSG) provide recommendations for screening periodicity and instruments that align with the Bright Futures guidelines from the American Academy of Pediatrics.
 Identifying developmental delays and disabilities as soon as possible allows for earlier provision of supports and services that can mitigate potential negative outcomes and allow children to thrive.
 The Developmental Screening initiative partners with a variety of other agencies and organizations to strengthen and expand Louisiana’s early childhood system.

 To learn more about the importance of developmental screening and surveillance, please watch this short video from the American Academy of Pediatrics: Developmental Surveillance: What, Why and How

 Who do we serve?

 The Developmental Screening initiative offers its services to professionals working with children between birth and 5 years of age.
 This includes physicians, advanced practice providers, nurses, social workers, mental health professionals, counselors, early interventionists, educators, and therapists.